HyperFlight

 The Operational Principle of the (Great and all other) Pyramids is as follows:

-The photo above has no indication of the North (it's from NASA).
+Another picture of the Great Pyramid.
+This photo has no indication of the North (it's from NASA).
 Adjacent to the East side is a line of smaller pyramids and so the picture was taken mid-morning

 Virtual house in the Great Pyramid